klay-music/klay-beam/job_discogs_effnet/README.md

 ```

 This job uses a custom Docker image instead of the `--setup_file` option.
 If you
-change the of the `src` directory, you will also need to build and publish a new
+change the contents of the `src` directory, you will also need to build and
-docker image:
+publish a new docker image:

 ```
 make docker
 make docker-push